Chung-Kang Peng

-Chung-Kang Peng is the Director of the Center for Dynamical Biomarkers at Beth Israel Deaconess Medical Center / Harvard Medical School (BIDMC/HMS).
+Chung-Kang Peng is a Taiwanese physicist.
+He is the director of the Center for Dynamical Biomarkers at Beth Israel Deaconess Medical Center and Harvard Medical School (BIDMC/HMS).
 Under his direction the Center for Dynamical Biomarkers researches fundamental theories and novel computational algorithms for characterizing physiological states in terms of their dynamical properties.
 He is also currently the K.-T. Li Visiting Chair Professor at National Central University (NCU), Visiting Chair Professor at National Chiao Tung University (NCTU) in Taiwan, and Visiting Professor at China Academy of Chinese Medical Sciences in China.
 During 2012–2014, he served as the founding Dean of the College of Health Sciences and Technology at NCU in Taiwan.

 Research

 Biomarker development

 Peng has extensive expertise in statistical physics and its application to the study of physiological measures.
 Along with fellow collaborators he has developed many novel techniques in this area, including: